EQUIP

 Certificate in Christian Ministry 112

-Each EQUIP course comprising 7 sessions of 2 hours each is validated at 14 points.
-The completion of a certificate programme requires the equivalent of 8 standard EQUIP courses.
-The CMP practicum component is equated to a standard EQUIP course and validates an additional 14 points (this may be applied towards the LCM).
-The completion of the licentiate programme requires the equivalent of 16 standard EQUIP courses.
-Participants will also need to maintain an average of GPA of 2.0 to graduate from the respective programmes.
+Each EQUIP Evening Course (Online) and Workshop (In-Person) is validated at 14 points.
+The completion of a certificate programme requires the equivalent of 8 EQUIP Evening Courses and/or Workshops.
+The completion of the licentiate programme requires the equivalent of 16 EQUIP Evening Courses and/or Workshops.
+The LMP required Evening Courses/Workshop are validated at a total of 140 points and the Practicum is validated at 84 points, totalling 224 points.
+Participants will need to maintain an average GPA of 2.0 to graduate from the respective programmes.

 2.5 Other Initiatives.
 From time to time EQUIP may offer other initiatives (e.g. special lectures, conferences, or events) of various duration and/or frequency.
 These initiatives may also be allocated EQUIP points and if so, this will be announced in the publicity materials.

 2.6 Time Limits for Completion of Certificate & Licentiate Programmes.
-The certificate programmes must be completed within 4 years and the licentiate within 8 years.
+The CCM must be completed within 4 years.
+The LCM and LMP must be completed within 8 years.
 The Director of EQUIP may approve requests for extensions for valid reasons.
 The decision of the Director is at his/her own discretion and final.
+For the avoidance of doubt, if a participant should register for the certificate or licentiate programmes after starting any course/workshop/practicum, their programme shall be deemed to start from the first day of the earliest course/workshop/practicum attended.

 2.7 Conversion of EQUIP Credits for TTC Diploma or Degree Programmes.

-EQUIP participants who have completed their EQUIP certificate or licentiate programmes with assignments may request for the conversion of their EQUIP credits for credit in diploma or degree programmes offered by TTC.
+EQUIP participants who have completed their EQUIP certificate or licentiate programmes may request for the conversion of their EQUIP credits for credit in diploma or degree programmes offered by TTC.

-TTC will accord each completed EQUIP course with the assignment graded B+ and above 0.5 credit.
-An LCM would equate to 8 TTC credits, and the CCM and CMP equate to 4 TTC credits.
-The extra 0.5 credit earned via the CMP practicum component may only be applied toward completion of the LCM and conversion to TTC credits thereafter.
+TTC will accord each completed EQUIP course/workshop/practicum with the assignment graded B+ and above 0.5 credit per 14 EQUIP points.
+An LCM or LMP would equate to 8 TTC credits, and the CCM equates to 4 TTC credits.
 These credits may only be applied to TTC elective courses.

 EQUIP participants must make their request in writing to the Registrar of TTC when registering for their diploma/degree programme.
 The conversion request is subject to the approval of the Registrar of TTC, whose decision is final.